ThomPouillevet/chronogestor_automation/README.md

 # chronogestor_automation

 Setup:
-- run `yarn add puppeteer-core` in your folder.
+- run `yarn add puppeteer` in your folder.
 - In `badge.js`replace 'you_email_address' by your actual email
 - In `badge.js` replace 'your_password' by your actual password